Suicide bomber kills Iraqi commander, top cleric raps army corruption

 Security forces were also hoping to gain control of a road leading to Mosul, the biggest city in the north which is held by Islamic State, according to an army colonel.

-The police general's death was a psychological blow for the government after it had capitalised on U.S. air strikes against Islamic State and regained some territory.
+The police general's death was a psychological blow for the government after it had capitalized on U.S. air strikes against Islamic State and regained some territory.

 CORRUPTION